1.

 brighter blue forehead.
 It was formally described by Viscount Arthur

 Walden in 1870.
-Its species name means sordid meaning dirty which
+Its species name means "sordid"—a rude scientific insult!
+It can bee

 seen in high elevation forests and well wooded gardens.
 Horton Plains,